NIAEFEUP/.github/profile/README.md

 ## Hello there! 👋

 NIAEFEUP is the student computing group at the Faculty of Engineering of the University of Porto.
-We believe that learning is best done by building real things — so we create and maintain open-source software used daily by thousands of students across the university.
+We believe that learning is best done by building real things, so we create and maintain open-source software used daily by thousands of students across the university.

 Some of what we do: